Welcome to the IRB home page

 projects concerned include not only standard research but in-class

-research and service learning projects as well, and extend to journals
+research and community-based research (CBR) projects as well, and extend to journals

 and photographs, video and tape recordings of participants.

-The members of the IRB for 2016-2017 are: Helen Boucher (co-chair), Loring Danforth (co-chair), Amy Douglass, and Cynthia Baker.
+The members of the IRB for 2017-2018 are: Helen Boucher (co-chair), Michael Murray (co-chair), Amy Douglass, and Cynthia Baker.
 Adilah Muhammad and Dr. Candace Walworth, MD, are the community members.

 — To submit your proposal, email all necessary documents comprising your proposal as attachments to email@example.com.
 Include the word "Submission" in your subject line, and be sure that all attachments are in PDF format.
 Student investigators must cc their faculty adviser, and the adviser must in turn reply to firstname.lastname@example.org confirming endorsement of the proposal as submitted.
 Without an endorsement email from that adviser's Bates email account, the proposal will not be reviewed.
 Note that the required checklist is a PDF form that you can and should complete, and save as a PDF for upload, along with all other documents.
+The standard review time is three to five business days.
 If you have questions, contact Helen Boucher, the IRB co-chair, at email@example.com or by phone at (207) 786-6395.